ryansgot/forsuredbcompiler/README.md

 - A library for making use of the ```FSSerializer``` plugin which allows for encryption/decryption of stored documents.
 I'm not sure exactly when I'll be able to get to this, but it will allow you to partially encrypt your database as opposed to using a tool like SQL Cipher.

 ## Revisions

+### forsuredbapi-0.10.1
+- Fix issue wherein you had to join to another table in order to do a DISTINCT projection.

 ### 0.10.0
 - You can now narrow down the columns returned by any query by calling the ```Finder``` methods ```columns(String...)``` or ```distinct(String...)```.
 Calling ```distinct(String...)``` will query for distinct values.
 Note that if you call either of these methods, then your table API will contain methods that are invalid for the ```Retriever``` that gets returned when you call the ```Resolver.get()``` method.